briandoconnor/synapse-tutorial-2023/tutorial-1.md

 > [!IMPORTANT]
 > __Assignment:__
-> Let's pause here to give you time to
+> Let's pause here to give you time to:
 > - get your neighbor's Synapse ID
 > - add them directly to your project
 > - then ask another neighbor for their ID and make a team